 Creating your artwork

-When you sit down to design, you’ll need to make sure that the artwork you create will be suitable for print; this means making sure it is the correct size and adding in crop marks and bleed.
+When you sit down to design your own wedding invitations, you’ll need to make sure that the artwork you create will be suitable for print.
+This means making sure it is the correct size and adding in crop marks and bleed.
 If all this sounds a bit daunting, don’t worry!
 You can download one of our free artwork templates and design over it, making sure that all those vital elements are in place.
 If you need a hand using them, just check out tutorial 3 on our video tutorials page.

 Did you know that we can personalise your Invites for you?
 It means that you won’t have to write each name out when they arrive and you can guarantee that the font matches the rest of the invite.
 We’ll populate each one with your guests’ names and you can submit up to 200 different entries.
 If you fancy giving your pen hand a rest, check out tutorial 4 on our video tutorials page for details on how to do this.